conmaol/gadelica/grammar/nouns/grammatical-functions/genitive/specifiers.md

 Notes:

 - Unless otherwise specified, examples are adapted from the story *[Fionn](../../../texts/Fionn.md)*, in Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (pp. 81–85).

+- Note, however, that not all common nouns that are the specifier of a preceding noun are genitive nouns.
+According to the rule of ‘double genitive avoidance’, a common noun which is the (post-)specifier of another noun, whilst having yet another noun as its own (post-)specifier, must appear in the [nominative](../nominative/specifiers.md) case rather than in the genitive.
+  > `❌ Thàinig naimhdean athar an leinibh.`
+  > `Thàinig naimhdean athair an leinibh.` ‘The infant’s father’s enemies came.’)

 ----